VMM 165 Reinforced conducts flight ops aboard USS Portland (LPD 27)

-PACIFIC OCEAN (April 12, 2021) A U.S. Sailor assigned to amphibious transport dock USS Portland (LPD 27) guides a CH-53 Super Stallion with Marine Medium Tiltrotor Squadron (VMM) 165 (Reinforced) 11th Marine Expeditionary Unit (MEU), during flight operations, April 12.
+PACIFIC OCEAN (April 12, 2021) U.S. Marines with Marine Medium Tiltrotor Squadron (VMM) 165 (Reinforced), 11th Marine Expeditionary Unit (MEU), land a CH-53 Super Stallion on the deck of amphibious transport dock USS Portland (LPD 27), April 12.
 Sailors and Marines of the Essex Amphibious Ready Group (ARG) and the 11th MEU are conducting routine training off the coast of southern California.
 Together, the 11th MEU, Amphibious Squadron (PHIBRON) 1, and ships are designated as an ARG.
 (U.S Marine Corps photo by Cpl.
 Ian M. Simmons)

 |Date Taken: